espruino/BangleApps/apps/dutchclock/README.md

 # Dutch Clock
 This clock shows the time, in words, the way a Dutch person would tell you what time it is.
-Useful when learning Dutch.
+Useful when learning Dutch or pretending to know Dutch.

-It was inspired by my wife, who sometimes insists I tell her exactly what time it says on the watch and not just an approximation.
+Dedicated my wife, who will sometimes insist I tell her exactly what time it says on the watch and not just an approximation.

 ## Options
 - Three modes: